 This is not a how-to book with strategy recommendations or tips.
 Instead, Phil—who’s known to be a shy man of few words—shares his personal journey with vivid details and refreshing honesty.
 His memoirs began in 1962 when he was a fresh graduate and ended in 1980 when Nike went public.

-In this Shoe Dog summary, we’ll highlight some of milestones and takeaways we gleaned from the book.
 We strongly that you get the book Shoe Dog for an engaging and inspiring read that gives you deep insights into the thoughts, feelings and challenges encountered by Phil and the Nike founding team.
-You can also get an overview of the key milestones and developments with our complete book summary bundle.
+You can also get an overview of the key milestones and developments with our complete book summary bundle in text, graphic and audio formats.

 Many business books suggest that to build a successful business, you need a winning team, great leadership, a grand vision, and a robust strategy which you systematically roll out.
 Phil’s memoirs show that that this was totally not the case with Nike.